 At times, the Center is available for rent to the public for parties, weddings or large meetings.

 The SCCC building is owned by the City of Idaho Falls and operated under the direction of a non-paid, 13 member board of directors.
 Six of the members are SCCC members and seven are members of the Idaho Falls business and professional communities.
-Four full-time, six part-time paid staff, twelve Adventure Center volunteers and numerous other volunteers run the day to day operations.
+Four full-time, six part-time paid staff, and many other volunteers.